thrxpt/assign-watch/README.md

-# AssignWatch 📚 - Extension for LEB2
+# Assign Watch 📚 - Extension for LEB2

 A browser extension that enhances your LEB2 experience by providing a convenient way to view and manage all your assignments in one place.